 Section 19-2-1.
-Tribal Election Commission.
+Tribal Election Committee Commission.

-- (a) There shall be a Tribal Election Commission composed of five (5) members, two (2) appointed by the Council, two (2) appointed by the Chief and one (1) by those four (4), who shall have the sole responsibility and explicit authority for the conduction of all elections conducted by the Cherokee Nation of Oklahoma, and shall serve for a period from the day of appointment until six (6) months following the general election or as extended by the council.
-Said Tribal Election Commission shall be selected and confirmed by the Tribal Council no later than the fourth quarterly council session preceding the election year or the December monthly session preceding the election year, whichever is appropriate.
-No elected official of the Cherokee Nation of Oklahoma or tribal employee shall serve on the Tribal Election Commission.
-No candidate or regular employee of a candidate for office or person who is related within the third degree by either consanguinity or affinity to a candidate for office shall serve on the Tribal Election Commission. - (b) It shall be the responsibility of the Tribal Election Commission to provide the various Tribal Election Precinct officials with the proper instruction for performing their duties. - (c) The Tribal Election Commission shall elect a chairman from its own membership.
+- There shall be a Tribal Election Commission composed of five (5) members, two (2) appointed by the Council, two (2) appointed by the Chief and one (1) by those four (4), who shall be responsible for all elections have the sole responsibility and explicit authority for the conduction of all elections conducted by the Cherokee Nation of Oklahoma, and shall serve for a period from the day of appointment until six (6) months following the general election or as extended by the council.
+Said Tribal Election Committee Commission shall be selected and confirmed by the Tribal Council no later than the fourth quarterly council session preceding the election year or the December monthly session preceding the election year, whichever is appropriate.
+No elected official of the Cherokee Nation of Oklahoma or tribal employee shall serve on the Tribal Election Committee Commission.
+No candidate or regular employee of a candidate for office or person who is related within the third degree by either consanguinity or affinity to a candidate for office shall serve on the Tribal Election Committee Commission. - (b) It shall be the responsibility of the Tribal Election Committee Commission to provide the various Tribal Election Board Precinct officials with the proper instruction for performing their duties. - (c) The Tribal Election Committee Commission shall elect a chairman from its own membership.

-- (e) The Tribal Election Commission shall be responsible for the storage of and safekeeping of all election ballots and allied documents after the close of the election. - (f) The Tribal Election Commission shall be empowered to develop regulations necessary to conduct tribal elections.
+- (d) It shall be the duty of the Tribal Election Committee Commission to prepare the official ballot or ballots. - (e) The Tribal Election Committee Commission shall be responsible upon approval of the Council, for the storage of and safekeeping of all election ballots and allied documents after the close of the election. - (f) The regulations developed by the Tribal Election Committee shall be submitted for approval to the Council at its first quarterly Council meeting of the next election year or the March monthly session, whichever is appropriate, for approval. - (f) The Tribal Election Commission shall be empowered to develop regulations necessary to conduct tribal elections.

 Said regulations shall be approved by the Tribal Council no later than the March monthly session of the year of the election.